microsoft/MLOS/README.md

 # MlosCore

-This repository contains a stripped down implementation of essentially just the core optimizer and config space description APIs from the original [MLOS](https://github.com/microsoft/MLOS).
+This repository contains a stripped down implementation of essentially just the core optimizer and config space description APIs from the original [MLOS](https://github.com/microsoft/MLOS) as well as the `mlos-bench` module intended to help automate and manage running experiments for autotuning systems with `mlos-core`.

 It is intended to provide a simplified, easier to consume (e.g. via `pip`), with lower dependencies abstraction to